 - how to resolve disagreements.

-However, the lien agreement is a legally binding contract.
 If the agreement is particularly one-sided and the provider will not change it, it may be worth your time and effort to find another provider.4

-As a general rule under state law, you should use a medical lien only
+As a general rule under state law, you should use a medical lien only:

 - when there is no other way to get treatment or